AdobeDocs/experience-platform.en/help/web-sdk/personalization/adobe-target/target-overview.md

 Typical [!DNL Web SDK] code using this command looks like the following:

-**Delay saving Profile or entity parameters until content has been displayed**
+**Delay saving Profile or entity parameters until content has been displayed to the end user**

 To delay recording attributes in the profile until the content has been displayed, set `data.adobe.target._save=false`.